 Are you interested in finance and business and passionate about helping people manage their money to achieve their financial goals?
 If yes, a career as a Financial Advisor may be perfect for you.

 Financial Advisors help clients understand different aspects of finance, such as budgeting, investment, savings, insurance, and tax issues linked with investment options.

-To become a Financial Advisor in Australia, you need to complete a FASEA-approved degree like a bachelor's degree in finance, accounting, commerce, economics, or business, including a one-year of supervised professional experience in an entry-level role.
+To become a Financial Advisor in Australia, you must complete a FASEA-approved degree like a bachelor's degree in finance, accounting, commerce, economics, or business, including a one-year supervised professional experience in an entry-level role.

-In this blog, you will learn what a Financial Advisor is, what they do, how much they earn, what skills and qualifications, courses, and degrees, how long it takes to become one, and the steps to land a Financial Advisor job in Australia.
+In this blog, you will learn what a Financial Advisor is, what they do, how much they earn, their skills and qualifications, courses, and degrees, how long it takes to become one, and the steps to land a Financial Advisor job in Australia.

 1. What Are Financial Advisors?